Understanding Separation Anxiety

-At Chrysalis Psychology & Wellbeing, we support children, young people, and families to understand separation anxiety and build skills that promote emotional security, confidence, and independence.
+At Chrysalis Psychology & Wellbeing, our child psychologists in Hobart help children, young people, and families understand separation anxiety and build the skills that lead to calmer goodbyes and more confident days.
+Our psychologists also offer telehealth sessions across Australia.

 Contact Us